61 Devastating Signs Of Emotional Abuse In A Relationship

 Just like insults and threats, swearing and name-calling is a base attempt to frighten and demoralize you.

-Unlike the more covert abuse method of sarcasm, swearing and name-calling are about as direct as your abuser can get.
+Unlike the more covert method of sarcasm, swearing and name-calling are about as direct as your emotional abuser can get.

 He or she has so little respect for you and for common decency that saying offensive, derogatory things is not beneath them.